-Pipeline leaks are rare, but you should know what to do in the unlikely event one should occur.
-Following are several ways to detect a leak:
+Pipeline leaks are rare, but you should know what to do in the unlikely event one occurs.
+Following are several ways to detect a natural gas pipeline leak:

 - A roaring, blowing or hissing sound